Nekroze/drydock/README.rst

 A Docker cluster construction utility.

-Dry Dock can convert a simple configuration file into a Dockerfile (and accompanying configs) that when built will run a cluster of docker containers.
+DryDock can convert a simple configuration file into a Dockerfile (and accompanying configs) that when built will run a cluster of docker containers.
 The end product will automatically setup a reverse proxy, exposure of ports, and even persistent storage to allow for easy future upgrading by